tillyninjaspace/top_food_fda_reactions/README.md

 These are the step that I took to create my plot in R for the Data Analytics Capstone Project.

 ---
-title: "Top Reactions By Food FDA"
+title: Top Reactions By Food FDA

-author: "Tilly Wright"
+author: Tilly Wright

-date: "2022-11-17"
+date: 2022-11-17

 output: